facebookresearch/hydra/website/docs/tutorials/structured_config/3_config_groups.md

 @dataclass
 class Config:
-    # Keep db omegaconf.MISSING.
-We will populate it using composition.
+    # We will populate db using composition.
-    db: Any = MISSING
+    db: Any

 # Create config group `db` with options 'mysql' and 'postgreqsl'
 cs = ConfigStore.instance()